undercop/Creator-support-app/README.md

 4. Once you find a project you wish to support, click on it to view the project details, including the project name, description, and a link to the project.
 5. If you decide to contribute, click on the 'Pay' button by filling required data and you will be redirected to a secure payment page powered by Razorpay.
 6. After the transaction is successful, you will receive a confirmation of your contribution, and the funds will be directly transferred to the developer's Razorpay account.

-Thank you for your interest in Get Me A Chai!
-We hope this platform helps you successfully fund your projects and support developers in bringing their ideas to life.